RedBlight/HostelReception/README.md

 # HostelReception

-A web based hostel reception management system I made while working as night receptionist in 2013.
+A web based hostel reception management system that I made while working as night receptionist in 2013.
 And then developed it some more in 2014.

 Hostels do not work systematically like hotels do.
 They can have dormitory rooms, where multiple reservations occupy the same room.
 They can have hotel rooms, where only one reservation stays in a room, but sometimes they use that room a dormitory too.